What is anemia?

 - Shortness of breath

-- Pale skin
+- Pale or yellow skin

 - Chest pain